GrazittiInteractive/Selenium_2_Framework/README.md

 This Package Includes:

-Config - Keeps all the configuration files such as property files InputTestData - Has files containing input data for application OutputData - Contains downloaded docs/images, fetched data in excel TestReports - Contains ANT generated reports
+-Config - Keeps all the configuration files such as property files -InputTestData - Has files containing input data for application -OutputData - Contains downloaded docs/images, fetched data in excel -TestReports - Contains ANT generated reports
-Util - Utility package contains all generic functions & business functions such as email configuration setting and all other utilities
+-Util - Utility package contains all generic functions & business functions such as email configuration setting and all other utilities
-TestLogs - Contains log file corresponding to tests DAO - Classes for accessing persistent storage, such as to a database Pages - Page classes for particular pages
+-TestLogs - Contains log file corresponding to tests -DAO - Classes for accessing persistent storage, such as to a database -Pages - Page classes for particular pages

 Understanding of Page Object Model
 ------------------------------------------